Lukas1407/Obsidian/Notes/University Lectures/Current/Reinforcement Learning/notes/Value-Function Approximation.md

 - The convergence depends heavily on the quality of the regression model and the representativeness of the data used.
 ## Approximate Q-Learning
 - Updating the Q-function with gradient descent
-- -> This is crucial in environments where the state or action spaces are too large or complex to use traditional Q-learning with a look-up table.
 - To minimize the loss $L_t = \left(Q_\theta(s_t, a_t) - y_t\right)^2$, we use gradient descent.
 The parameters $\theta$ are updated by moving in the direction that most reduces the loss.
 This is done by computing the gradient of $L_t$ with respect to $\theta$ and updating $\theta$ in the opposite direction of this gradient:
 $$ \theta_{\text{new}} = \theta - \alpha \frac{d}{d\theta} L_t $$where $\alpha$ is the learning rate, a hyperparameter that controls how much the parameters change in response to the calculated error.
 - Expanding the gradient computation gives: